cgreenhalgh/opensharingtoolkit-kiosk/kioskapp/README.md

 Optional application which is responsible for the actual kiosking of the device, i.e. preventing access to other applications or settings from the normal screen.
 This includes the launcher functionality.

-Status: relatively complete - launcher, accessibility service interceptor.
+Status: relatively complete - launcher, accessibility service interceptor, soft home/back keys.
 (ideally needs replacement Status bar but that requires  signed system app which implies custom OS)

 ## Setting up

 Once the app is installed you should press `home` and then select this app as the launcher `always`.

 You should then open Settings > Accessibility > OST Kiosk Lockdown and turn this on.
-(Make sure you have done the step above first to make it the default launcher!)

 You should now be able to access the settings to enable/disable kiosk mode by pressing Home five times in quick succession (i.e. within 5 seconds).

 When enabled it will try rather hard to stop you accessing anything other than the chooser app.
+(Make sure you have made it the default launcher before enabling kiosk mode or you may be unable to access the settings to turn it off again!)

 ## Additional instructions